 You’ll get to understand the history and traditions behind the Feria De Flores – the massive flower festival that takes place n Medellin each year and you’ll learn about the life of a sillertero – a flower vendor and what life is like farming and selling flowers.
 Check out your Santa Elena Day Trip Options here!

-Final words on Day Trips from Medellin
+Final words on the Best 9 Day Trips from Medellin

-We really enjoyed basing our selves in Medellin, the climate is glorious (especially after hot, hot, hot Cartagena), and the city has a fabulous vibe, but we also truly enjoyed getting out of the city to explore – and taking day trips from Medellin gives you the best of both worlds – you get to see more of Colombia, without packing your bags again!
+We really enjoyed basing ourselves in Medellin, the climate is glorious (especially after hot, hot, hot Cartagena), and the city has a fabulous vibe, but we also truly enjoyed getting out of the city to explore – and taking day trips from Medellin gives you the best of both worlds – you get to see more of Colombia, without packing your bags again!